Loaders

 StringLoader

-This loader retrieves template content from an associative array where keys are template names (identifiers) and values are the template source code strings.
-It's particularly useful for testing or small applications where templates might be stored within PHP code itself.
+This loader retrieves template content from an associative array, where keys are template names (identifiers) and values are the template source code strings.
+It is particularly useful for testing or small applications where templates might be stored directly in PHP code.

 use Latte\Loaders\StringLoader;